Vysishtya/RobotMovement/README.md

 -open Main.java in intelliJ.
 - click **run** at the top.
+# how to change ID and Give commands
 - you can change the Robot ID and commands in class **Main** directly and can add robots.